HaydenDekker/spring-security-with-vaadin/README.md

-# Spring Security Module for Vaadin 14
+# Security Module for Spring Vaadin 14 Projects

-Add security in three simple steps: POM declaration, database configuration and application annotations.
+Add a simple application security in a few simple steps.

-Here, the Vaadin Security tutorial is packaged into a module that can easily added to any existing spring application.
+Here, the Vaadin Security tutorial is packaged into a module that can easily be added to any existing spring application.
 The integrated database is DynamoDB.

 https://vaadin.com/learn/tutorials/securing-your-app-with-spring-security

+Please check the code before assuming it's secure.

 ## Functional Overview